phalcon-orphanage/docs/en/reference/debug.rst

     #14 /Applications/MAMP/htdocs/invo/public/index.php(114): Phalcon\Mvc\Application->handle()
     #15 {main}

-As you can see from the above output the Phalcon's classes and methods are displayed just like any other component, and even show the parameters that were invoked in every call.
+As you can see from the above output the Phalcon's classes and methods are displayed just like any other component, and even showing the parameters that were invoked in every call.
 The method `Exception::getTrace`_ provides additional information if needed.

+By installing the '`Pretty Exceptions`' utility in your appplication you can print exceptions with a nicely presentation.

 Reflection and Instrospection
 -----------------------------